Need BLS, ACLS, PALS,

 Get the Best CPR Class in St. Louis Today!

 The heart is an integral muscular organ and a vital part of the human cardiovascular system.
-It provides the human body with a continuous flow of blood, which in turn provides cells with a continuous circulation of oxygen, nutrients, and transports waste away from those same cells.
-Blood cells, specifically red blood cells are the actual vehicles providing this life sustaining transportation.
-The cells are actually suspended in blood plasma, which is mainly comprised of water and minute traces of minerals, sugars (glucose), and proteins.
-The human heart is to the body what an internal combustion engine is to an automobile, and as an automobile its structure and mechanics are designed to do one thing, keep everything moving going.
+It provides the human body with a continuous flow of blood, which in turn provides cells with a continuous circulation of oxygen and nutrients, and transports waste away from those same cells.
+Blood cells, specifically red blood cells are the actual vehicles providing this life-sustaining transportation.
+The cells are suspended in blood plasma, which is mainly comprised of water and minute traces of minerals, sugars (glucose), and proteins.
+The human heart is to the body what an internal combustion engine is to an automobile, and as an automobile, its structure and mechanics are designed to do one thing, keep everything moving.

 Our heart is about the size of a closed fist, between 230 and 350 grams in mass.
 The human heart and blood start to flow through the human body after about 21 days following conception.
 From this day to the day it stops it will have beat almost 3 billion times.
 This beautiful organic machine is a complex muscular pump, which keeps us alive and active.
-Our heart and blood is key to human athleticism, and activity all together.
+Our heart and blood are key to human athleticism, and activity altogether.

 The heart’s structure is fairly simple; it is comprised of 4 chambers.
 The heart itself is a layered muscular miracle.
-Three layers comprise the outer and inner walls of the heart, the first being the epicardium, second the myocardium, and lastly the endocardium.
-The myocardium is the muscle, which actually contracts and helps to pump blood into and out of the heart.
+Three layers comprise the outer and inner walls of the heart, the first being the epicardium, the second the myocardium, and lastly the endocardium.
+The myocardium is the muscle, which contracts and helps to pump blood into and out of the heart.
 The chambers are split into 2 upper chambers called atria (left and right), and 2 lower chambers called ventricles (left and right).
-The left and right atriums serve a different purpose then that of the left and right ventricles.
+The left and right atriums serve a different purpose than those of the left and right ventricles.
 In between this party, separating the left and right sides is a thick muscle called the Septum.
-This divides the left atrium and ventricle from there right counterparts.
+This divides the left atrium and ventricle from their right counterparts.

 Related Posts